llbbdd/voting_app/README.md

   * "express-session": - Session middleware
   * "mongodb" - Document-oriented database for poll and user login data
   * "passport" - User authentication
+  * "D3" - Data visualization to render poll results as a bar chart

 All user stories are fulfilled.
 I would have liked to add the following features but have had to draw a line underneath this particular project to move onto the next: